Skip to main content

 The Immune System’s Role

-Your is a sophisticated network of cells and proteins designed to defend against foreign invaders like bacteria and viruses.
+Your immune system is a sophisticated network of cells and proteins designed to defend against foreign invaders like bacteria and viruses.
 A key feature of this system is its ability to distinguish between “self” and “non-self.”
 In autoimmune conditions, this recognition system breaks down.
 The immune system produces proteins called antibodies that mistakenly target the body’s own healthy tissues.
-In the case of disease, these are known as autoantibodies.
+In the case of autoimmune thyroid disease, these are known as autoantibodies.

 The presence of thyroid autoantibodies, such as Thyroid Peroxidase (TPO) antibodies and Thyroglobulin (Tg) antibodies, signifies that your immune system is actively targeting components of your thyroid gland.
 TPO is a critical enzyme for producing thyroid hormones, and thyroglobulin is a protein where these hormones are stored.
 The immune system’s attack on these vital elements leads to inflammation and gradual destruction of thyroid tissue, which ultimately impairs the gland’s ability to produce the hormones your body depends on.